 Introduction

 Introduced in the Advanced Player’s Guide, the Catfolk is pretty much exactly what you would expect from a cat-based humanoid.
-Nimble, Charming, and with heritages and Ancenstry Feats which are amusingly cat-themed.
+Nimble, Charming, and with heritages and Ancestry Feats which are amusingly cat-themed.

 Mechanically, the Catfolk is well suited to Dexterity-dependent classes like the Fighter, Rogue, and Swashbuckler.
 Their Ancestry feats offer ways to manipulate luck which are appealing in nearly any build, and they can get access to several interesting weapon options including both natural claws and the Catfolk Claws weapon.
-Catfolk can make fine spellcasters, too, but get no Ancestry Feats which directly support spellcasting classes.
+Catfolk also get a handful of feats which can support both themselves and their allies, including Shared Luck and Caterwaul.

 Disclaimer